learn-co-curriculum/phase-4-deploying-rails-react-to-render/README.md

 Before you move on, make sure you can answer the following questions:

 1. Why does deploying the production version of our Rails/React app lead to routing problems?
-What are the two ways we can fix the issue?
+What can we do to fix the issue?

 ## Resources